olab-io/IoT-Workshop-2015/Notes.md

     1. Make sure you use the same temperature rating or higher.
     1. If capacitors are placed in parallel, the total equivalent capacitance is the sum of all (e.g. `CTotal = C0 + C1 + C2 + ... + CN`).
     1. If capacitors are placed in series, the total equivalent capacitance is the sum of the inverse of each capacitor (e.g. `1 / CTotal = 1 / C0 + 1 / C1 + 1 / C2 + ... + 1 / CN`.
-    1.
-  - What if I don't have the right resistor?

 ## A manual web server using AT commands

 This short guide shows how we can manually serve a simple web page without programming anything, by simply issuing AT commands.

 First, we need to join an existing network.
 These chips can act as a WiFi base station, but we'll connect to an existing network for this example.